WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ```

-To send a request from a document that is cross-origin to the fenced frame config's mapped URL with the POST request body `''` to the URL registered for `buyer` when a user click happens:
+To send a request from a document that is cross-origin to the fenced frame config's mapped URL with the POST request body `'an example string'` to the URL registered for `buyer` when a user click happens:
 ```
 window.fence.reportEvent({
   'eventType': 'click',
-  'destination':['buyer'],
+  'eventData': 'an example string', 'destination':['buyer'],
   'crossOriginExposed': true
 });